-Health Sciences North (HSN) site has provided Royal College training in anesthesia for approximately 10 years.
+Health Sciences North (HSN) site has provided Royal College training in anesthesia for over 10 years.
 It is well known to be an outstanding clinical rotation.
 The service to education ratio is strongly in favour of education and the clinical faculty members routinely receive outstanding evaluations.

 We offer a balance of Royal College trained anesthesiologists and Family Practice Anesthesiologist with a low learner to staff ratio.
-This affords learners with a tremendous opportunity to enhance their education.
+This affords learners a tremendous opportunity to enhance their education.

 Preoperative Assessment Clinics

 Residents will be regularly scheduled in the pre-anesthetic clinic as they progress through the residency.
-There are a number of urgent inpatient consults which are handled on call and the residents will be the first to assess these patients.
+There are a number of urgent inpatient consults that are handled on call and the residents will be the first to assess these patients.

 HSN and SAH have active obstetrical services.
 Residents often are called upon to place labor epidurals during the day and while on call.
 There is a staff person assigned to cover obstetrics 24 hours a day with an OB person during the daytime and the first call anesthesiologist after hours.
-We are involved in operative deliveries, planning of high risk deliveries and emergencies.
+We are involved in operative deliveries, planning of high-risk deliveries and emergencies.

 Acute Pain Service (APS)

 At HSN, residents have to opportunity to be a part of the Acute Pain Service team for select days during the course of their training.
-Currently, our service follows up on patients having received intrathecal narcotics, single shot or continuous nerve blocks and manages patients with an epidural and patient control analgesia pumps.
+Currently, our service follows up on patients having received intrathecal narcotics, single shot, or continuous nerve blocks and manages patients with an epidural and patient control analgesia pumps.

-At SAH residents will be given the opportunity to follow their own patients who receive blocks, PCA or epidural through their post-operative course.
+At SAH residents will be given the opportunity to follow their own patients who receive blocks, PCA, or epidural through their post-operative course.

-The formal block room at HSN helps to facilitate resident exposure to a wide range of regional anesthetic techniques including upper limb, lower limb and truncal blocks, single shot peripheral nerve blocks and continuous peripheral nerve catheters.
+The formal block room at HSN helps to facilitate resident exposure to a wide range of regional anesthetic techniques including upper limb, lower limb, and truncal blocks, single-shot peripheral nerve blocks, and continuous peripheral nerve catheters.

 Chronic Pain Program

-HSN currently has 2 anesthesiologists who are also fellowship trained chronic pain specialists.
-A multi-disciplinary chronic pain clinic has recently opened its doors in Sudbury while TBRHSC has a long-standing interventional and multi-disciplinary chronic pain program in place.
+HSN currently has 2 anesthesiologists who are also fellowship-trained chronic pain specialists.
+A multi-disciplinary chronic pain clinic has recently opened its doors in Sudbury while TBRHSC has a long-standing interventional and multidisciplinary chronic pain program in place.

 Arrest and Trauma Service

-At SAH the anesthesia resident is encouraged to attend all traumas and code blue situations whenever they occur and are felt to be the most rewarding education experience available at the time so long as it doesn’t compromise the care of any patient the resident is currently managing.
+At SAH the anesthesia resident is encouraged to attend all traumas and code blue situations whenever they occur and are felt to be the most rewarding educational experience available at the time so long as it doesn’t compromise the care of any patient the resident is currently managing.